zakodium/workflows/README.md

   * Version of Node.js used to run the npm publish steps.
   * Default: `22.x`
 * **npm-setup-command**:
-  * Command used to setup the package before publishing to npm.
+  * Command used to set up the package before publishing to npm.
   * Default: `npm ci` if there is a `package-lock.json`, `npm install` otherwise.
 * **public**:
   * This option only affects scoped packages.